PGMacDesign/PGMacTips/README.md

 As this library uses multiple nested dependencies, there can sometimes be conflicts that arise when being used with other dependencies.
 This section covers some of the more common ones and how they can be resolved fairly quickly.

 When all of these recommendations below fail, try simply invalidating caches and restarting (<i>File --> 'Incalidate Caches / Restart...'</i>).

+Note, many of the errors / issues here have been resolved, but I am leaving them in for future reference.

 ### Manifest merger errors